LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 #### 7.1.4 Legal Gameplay Tactics
 - Any move or technique that is executable within the game's mechanics is considered a legal move
   - This includes, but is not limited to: hero farming, bludger dribbling, backwards shots, and any other technique possible within the game
+- Using any obvious bug or glitch (invisible player bug, two players on one character) to obtain an advantage is not considered a legal move.
+Players encountering this issue should take a screenshot of their game, then spam "Bloody Hell" and disconnect.
+Players who obtain an advantage gained by one of those bugs may face sanction.
 - Staff will not enforce limitations on how players utilize the game's built-in mechanics

 ### 7.2 Match Protocols